Two-species chemotaxis-competition system with singular sensitivity: Global existence, boundedness, and persistence: Introduction and Main Results

 Consider \eqref{main-eq1} with $a_1,b_1>0$.
 Central questions include whether the logistic source prevents the occurrence of finite-time blow-up in \eqref{main-eq1} (i.e. any positive solution exists globally); if so, whether any globally defined positive solution is bounded, and what is the long time behavior of globally defined bounded positive solutions, etc. When $N=2$ and $a_1, b_1$ are positive constants, it is proved in \cite{FuWiYo1} that finite-time blow-up does not occur (see \cite[Theorem 1.1]{FuWiYo1}), and moreover, if

 then any globally defined positive solution is bounded.
 Under some additional assumption, it is proved in \cite{CaWaYu} that the constant solution $(\frac{a}{b},\frac{\nu}{\mu}\frac{a}{b})$ is exponentially stable (see \cite[Theorem 1]{CaWaYu}).
-Very recently, among others, we proved that in any space dimensional setting, logistic kinetics prevents the occurrence of finite-time blow-up in \eqref{main-eq1} even for arbitrarily large $\chi_1$ (see \cite[Theorem 1.2(1)]{HKWS}). {Moreover, under the assumption \eqref{intro-assumption}, we proved that $\int_\Omega u^{-q}$ for some $q>0$ and $\int_\Omega u^p$ for some $p>2N$ are bounded (see \cite[Theorem 1.1]{HKWS2}), and that globally defined positive solutions are uniformly bounded and are away from $0$ (see \cite[Theorem 1.1(2)]{HKWS} and \cite[Theorem 1.3]{HKWS2}).}
+Very recently, among others, we proved that, in any space dimensional setting, a positive classical solution $(u(t,x),w(t,x))$ of \eqref{main-eq1} exists globally and stays bounded provided that $a_1$ is large relative to $\chi_1$ and the initial function { $u(0,x)$} is not too small (see \cite[Theorem 1.2(3)]{HKWS}.
+Recall that, with $\chi_1\nabla \cdot(\frac{u}{w}\nabla w)$ in \eqref{main-eq1} being replaced by $\chi_1\cdot\nabla (u\nabla w)$, then a positive classical solution $(u(t,x),w(t,x))$ exists globally provided that $b$ is large relative to $\chi_1$ { (see \cite[Theorem 2.5]{TeWi0}).} Hence \cite[Theorem 1.2(3)]{HKWS} reveals some possible interesting difference between singular and regular chemotaxis sensitivities.
+We also proved that the globally defined positive solutions of \eqref{main-eq1} are away from $0$ provided that $a_1$ is large relative to $\chi_1$ and the initial functions are not too small (see \cite[Theorem 1.3]{HKWS2}).